SBULeeLab/NodeFz/README.md

 Their purpose is to increase the non-determinism already inherent in Node.js's asynchronous, event-driven nature.
 The goal of increasing the non-determinism is to flush out *race conditions* in the Node.js application being executed.

-The changes I made are detailed in the associated [paper](http://dl.acm.org/citation.cfm?id=3064188).
+The changes I made to Node.js are detailed in the associated [paper](http://dl.acm.org/citation.cfm?id=3064188).
 Essentially, I probabilistically re-order the event queue, constrained by legal or practical ordering guarantees prescribed by the Node.js and libuv documentation.

 ## Does it work?